Cold Email for Movers: 5 Ways to Reach Corporate Relocation Buyers

 Partnership Development Strategy

 Cold email for movers targeting RMCs should position you as a preferred local partner.
-Reference specific cities where you have coverage.
+Reference specific cities where you’ve coverage.
 Emphasize reliability, compliance certification, and your ability to handle high-touch executive moves.

 According to SHRM’s 2024 Employee Relocation Survey, 68% of corporations use at least one RMC, and these relationships account for the majority of relocation spending.
 One RMC partnership can generate more revenue than 100 residential moves.